 Scarafoni has completed similar projects in the past, converting the former St. Raphael's Catholic Church in Williamstown into the eight-unit Church Corners Apartments.
 Last year, it converted a former Catholic school building in Pittsfield into an 11-unit apartment building.

 "The most important issues involve the quality of structure as it relates to building codes, the size of the project, and parking," Carver said.
-"We require that they be structurally sound, be relatively small projects in scale with the neighborhood, and have dedicated parking."

 So far, three such churches in Berkshire County have fit the list of requirement, and Scarafoni has jumped at the opportunity to revamp them.